szheng3/SpringProject/README.md

     To Run MachineLearning, add VM Option in IntelliJ.

 12.  click configure, click +, and select the path that Tomcat download :
     ![idea_40](./img/5.png)

-13. Copy and paste VM Option, click "OK" click the fix button to select war exploded.
+13. Copy and paste VM Option, click "OK" click the fix button to select war exploded:
     ![idea_41](./img/6.png)

     now you should be able to run Machine Learning algorithm.